Agent-Centric Relation Graph for Object Visual Navigation: Related Work

 \subsection{Target-oriented Visual Navigation}

 The target-oriented visual navigation model aims at steering an agent to search for different kinds of objects in an environment.
-Based on the current observation and a given target image instead of a specific target class, Zhu \textit{et al.} \cite{zhu2017target} employ a reinforcement learning method to generate an action.
+Based on the current observation and a given a specific target class, Zhu \textit{et al.} \cite{zhu2017target} employ a reinforcement learning method to generate an action.
 With the semantic segmentation and detection masks, Mousavian \textit{et al.} \cite{mousavian2019visual} propose to fuse them into the policy network for navigation.
 Wortsman \textit{et al.} \cite{wortsman2019learning} exploit Glove embedding \cite{pennington2014glove} to represent target objects and simulate the reward function for navigation in unseen environments.
-Yang \textit{et al.} \cite{yang2018visual} imply relationships among object categories for navigation by utilizing an external knowledge database.
-Veli{\v{c}}kovi{\'c} \textit{et al.} \cite{velivckovic2017graph} proposed a graph convolutional network to exploit the relationship between the object categories.
-However, the works \cite{yang2018visual,velivckovic2017graph} require external knowledge databases, making them unpractical in unseen environments.
-In this paper, we explore the spatial correlation of objects in the environment dynamically.
+Yang \textit{et al.} \cite{DBLP:conf/iclr/YangWFGM19} implement relationships among object categories for navigation by utilizing an external knowledge database.
+Veli{\v{c}}kovi{\'c} \textit{et al.} \cite{velickovic2018graph} propose a graph convolutional network to exploit the relationship between the object categories.
+However, the works \cite{DBLP:conf/iclr/YangWFGM19,velickovic2018graph} require external knowledge databases, making them unpractical in unseen environments.
+In this paper, we dynamically explore the different layout relationships of objects.